OUR PRIORITY IS YOU | Click here for Visitation Guidelines

 Charges & Billing

 Your bill from Mon Health Stonewall Jackson Memorial Hospital will include charges for all medical services and supplies that was provided by the hospital during your stay.
 The hospital will assist you in obtaining the benefits that you are entitled to under your insurance policy or from other sources that might help you pay your hospital bills.
 However, it is your responsibility to pay your bills or to see that they are paid.
 You may pay your bill online at MonHealth.com.
 Mon Health recognizes some patients who cannot pay for their medical care and has a program available to assist patients with their financial obligations when certain criteria is met.
-For information concerning this program, please contact Registration at (304) 269-8072.
+For information concerning this program, please contact The Credit Department at (304) 517-1160.

 Insurance